Korcula is blessed with many beautiful secluded bays, pebble beaches and clear blue sea, providing plenty of

 This small pebble bay with clear azure waters is typical of the beautiful beaches that Korcula boasts.
 It’s a “comfortable-to-lie-on” pebble beach and there are a few sun loungers available to hire via the bay restaurant.
-Due to its remote location, you will need to drive here, or let us organise you a return transfer there.
 Located about 13 km from Korcula, head towards Pupnat taking the road on the left before the village, signposting to the bay.
 The road winds down to this stunning sheltered bay.
 There is a small restaurant here serving grilled meats and mouth-watering fresh fish & seafood.
 There is also a large house available to rent in Bacva bay.
 This would be perfect for a relaxed family or friend holiday.

 Bilin Zal & Prvi Zal, Lumbarda

 The sandy beaches in Lumbarda, called Bilin Zal, Przina and Tatinja, are the perfect place to take children; with no risk of them hurting themselves on rocks or urchins and shallow waters for them to play in.
 Of course, it’s also lots of fun for them (and the adults) to build sandcastles!
 There is cafe-bar/restaurant at each beach.
 Lumbarda is just 6km from Korcula and there are regular buses during the day between the two towns or water taxis.
 Lumbarda is also a fantastic place to stay and you’ll find a number of apartments and a couple of hotels to choose from.
 It is a great choice for a family or relaxing holiday.